seungju-k1m/Distributed_RL/README.md

     1. More Cache memory, Better performance

         I observed that lower cache memory of intel i7 9700k (12Mb) can be bottleneck for constructing data pipeline in learer side.

+        In GCP, using Redis server supported by GCP, there is no bottlenect.

-        I recommend you use more than 30MB L3 cache memory.
+        I recommend you use more than 30MB L3 cache memory or use GCP.
         You can check cache memory specification using following line in terminal.